-- Having sex in a public park
+- Having sex in a public place, such as a park

 - Masturbating on public transportation

-In this article, our Las Vegas criminal defense attorneys discuss:
+In this article, our Las Vegas criminal defense lawyers discuss:

 - 2. Does it require sex offender registration?